 water, sugar, barley malt vinegar, concentrated tomato paste, onion puree, red scotch bonnet chilli puree, garlic puree, ginger puree, ground Allspice (0.3%), spring onion, ground black pepper, paprika, ground coriander, herbs (uncharacteristically vague; likely, weed), cinnamon, nutmeg, salt, modified maize starch and colour (plain caramel).

 … a list of ingredients common to many sauces.
 You could try your hand at combining these ingredients and hope for something palatable.
 If you did so, no‐one could complain.
 But, isn't there a line you should not cross?

 For a food recipe to be patentable, you should train your sights on a "technical effect".
 Think: Space Candy, or better still, a Whizpopping Frobscottle!
 These days, merely changing ingredients, and concocting "the World's most tasty sauce" is unlikely to pass patent examination.
 You can even start with your favourite sauce's published ingredients ‐ it isn't "secret".
 Nothing wrong here.
 So, patent protection is unlikely.

 What about the bottle?
 Can you copy it?
 If it's not design registered, you may.
 We couldn't find a design registration for the Reggae Reggae sauce bottle, but stumbled over these … and added Wally for some good, wholesome fun.

 So, if you may "copy" the published ingredients and use the same bottle, what can't you do in this culinary Tatooine?
 Basically, avoid registered trademarks.

 A quick search reveals registered trademarks that would prevent you from:

-… "Obstacles" that are easily / willingly surmounted.
+… "Obstacles" that are easily surmounted with a shuffle.

 Basically, Peter Jones bought Levi Roots' story.
 Peter believed that Levi was marketable.
 That Levi Roots had a unique marketing angle.
 That Levi would resonate with customers.